A2Pro/MedRelay/README.md

 - **Customizable UI**: Built with a Next.js frontend, allowing hospitals to tailor the dashboard to fit their workflow seamlessly.
 - **Secure and Fast**: Uses MongoDB for backend security and speed, ensuring data is both protected and quickly retrievable.
 - **Historical Data Access**: Provides hospitals with the ability to download previous transcripts and manage active/inactive IDs efficiently.
+- **By-Organization Database**: Each organization establishes its own dedicated database to connect with MedRelay, ensuring privacy and secure access to data.
+This design is highly effective as it eliminates the risk of retrieving incorrect or unauthorized sensitive information while providing tailored solutions to meet each organization's specific needs.

 ### Demo